google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 ~Bill Moyers

-I use my tools and mats quite often to make lines of paper piercing to embellish my handmade greeting cards.
+I use my tools and mats quite often to make lines of paper holes to embellish my handmade greeting cards.
 This technique can be just right for when you feel a card 'needs' something more but you can't quite decide what that something is.

 Paper Piercing